Cables, wire, flush cutters, wire strippers, calipers...

 Holding the pipes vertical, use the hacksaw to cut along the vertical lines of each notch.
 This should leave you will little "tabs" of plastic that are opposite of each other.

 Now you're done!
-You should have four semi-pipes, each with notches cut out of the tops.
+You should have four half-pipes, each with notches cut out of the tops.
 Test the fit with your thinner tube.

 Step 3: Final Assembly